Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Preliminaries

 \section{Preliminaries}

-We first introduce the necessary ingredients to establish a connection between INGD and KFAC, as they are derived from different perspectives.
-We start by describing Newton's method as both methods can be seen as approximate Newton methods using NGD.
-Newton's method is a classical second-order method to solve unconstrained optimization problems.
+We first introduce the necessary ingredients to establish a connection between INGD and KFAC, which are derived from different perspectives.
+We start by describing Newton's method since both methods can be seen as approximate Newton methods using NGD.
 NN training often corresponds to an unconstrained minimization problem.
-E.g., consider training a NN for image classification.
-Given a set of $N$ examples $\{y_i,\vx_i\}_{i=1}^{N}$ with labels $y_i$ and images $\vx_i$, the optimization problem is where $\vy:=(y_1,\dots,y_N)$, $\vX:=(\vx_1,\dots,\vx_N)$, and $\hat{y}_i:=f(\vmu;\vx_i)$ is a NN that outputs a predicted label $\hat{y}_i$ for an image $\vx_i$.
-Parameters $\vmu$ denote learnable weights of the NN, and $c(y_i,\hat{y}_i)$ is a differentiable loss function to measure the difference between a true label $y_i$ and a predicted label $\hat{y}_i$.
+Consider training a NN for image classification.
+Given a set of $N$ examples $\{y_i,\vx_i\}_{i=1}^{N}$ with labels $y_i$ and images $\vx_i$, the optimization problem is where $\vy\coloneq(y_1,\dots,y_N)$, $\vX\coloneq(\vx_1,\dots,\vx_N)$, and $\hat{y}_i\coloneq f(\vmu;\vx_i)$ is a NN that outputs a predicted label $\hat{y}_i$ for an image $\vx_i$.
+Parameters $\vmu$ denote learnable weights of the NN and $c(y_i,\hat{y}_i)$ is a differentiable loss function to measure the difference between a true label $y_i$ and a predicted label $\hat{y}_i$.
 To solve \Cref{eq:opt_obj}, Newton's method follows the update

 where $\vS: = \nabla_{\mu}^2 \ell(\vmu; \vy, \vX)$ is the Hessian of the loss.